bids-standard/bids-specification/src/modality-specific-files/magnetoencephalography.md

 In principle, these locations are those of absolute anatomical markers.
 However, the marking of NAS, LPA and RPA is more ambiguous than that of for example, AC and PC.
-This may result in some variability in their 3-D digitization from session to session, even for the same participant.
+This may result in some variability in their 3-D digitization from session to session, even for the same subject.
 The solution would be to use only one T1w file and populate the `AnatomicalLandmarkCoordinates` field with session-specific labels for example, "NAS-session1": `[127,213,139]`,"NAS-session2":
 `[123,220,142]`.